The documentation you're currently reading is for version 2.10.4. Click here to view documentation for the latest stable version.

 Policies allows users to enforce different rules regarding action executions.

-To list the types of policy that are available for configuration, run the command
+To list the types of policy that are available, run:

 st2 policy-type list.

-Policy configuration files are expected to be located under the
+Policy configuration files should be stored in the

-packs, similar to actions and rules.
-Policies can be loaded into BWC via
+similar to actions and rules.
+Policies can be loaded into EWC via

 st2ctl reload --register-policies.
-Once policies are loaded into BWC, run the command
+Once policies are loaded into EWC, run the command

 st2 policy list to view the list of policies in effect.